 If you are experiencing difficulties with your course of study, your course advisor can provide information about student support services, including academic skills classes.
 If you are experiencing serious difficulties, your course advisor may discuss an intervention strategy with you as set out in the Student Progress Policy.

-The University’s Student Information Management System, SIMS, allows students to check your enrolment information and access your results online.
+The University’s Student Information Management System, Paradigm, allows students to check your enrolment information and access your results online.
 Check the key dates to see when results will be released.

 - Log-in using your student username and password